 The Scientific Committee of the CISSR Annual Meetings is formed by:

-- Andrea Annese (Sapienza University of Rome)
+- Andrea Annese (University of Bologna)

 - Luca Arcari (University of Naples Federico II)

 - Peter Arzt-Grabner (University of Salzburg)